Surgery theory

 In mathematics, specifically in geometric topology, surgery theory is a collection of techniques used to produce one finite-dimensional manifold from another in a 'controlled' way, introduced by Milnor (1961).
 Milnor called this technique surgery, while Andrew Wallace called it spherical modification.
 The "surgery" on a differentiable manifold M of dimension $n=p+q+1$, could be described as removing an imbedded sphere of dimension p from M. Originally developed for differentiable (or, smooth) manifolds, surgery techniques also apply to piecewise linear (PL-) and topological manifolds.

 Surgery refers to cutting out parts of the manifold and replacing it with a part of another manifold, matching up along the cut or boundary.
 This is closely related to, but not identical with, handlebody decompositions.

 More technically, the idea is to start with a well-understood manifold M and perform surgery on it to produce a manifold M′ having some desired property, in such a way that the effects on the homology, homotopy groups, or other invariants of the manifold are known.
-A relatively easy argument using Morse theory shows that a manifold can be obtained from another one by a sequence of spherical modifications if and only if those two belong to a same cobordism class.
+A relatively easy argument using Morse theory shows that a manifold can be obtained from another one by a sequence of spherical modifications if and only if those two belong to the same cobordism class.

 The classification of exotic spheres by Kervaire & Milnor (1963) led to the emergence of surgery theory as a major tool in high-dimensional topology.